EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

 Make sure to add the tools and resources mentioned in the text in the "tools and resources" data file and then tag the page with such entries.

-Repeat the same structure for other problems you wish to mention on the page.
+Repeat the same structure for other problems you wish to mention on the page, as needed, e.g. as follows.

 ## Concrete problem 2, formulated as a question <!-- example: how to use GitHub to share code ? -->